 The Discipline Committee hears referrals from the Complaints Committee, Executive Committee, and Council in regards to allegations of professional misconduct and incompetence.
 It also hears requests for reinstatement from individuals and corporations who previously had their registration suspended or revoked by the Discipline Committee.

 The Discipline Committee conducts hearings into whether a registrant committed professional misconduct or is incompetent.
 This involves hearing each parties’ oral and/or documentary evidence and the opposing parties’ challenge to that evidence.
 The Discipline Committee will make “findings of fact”, meaning they decide whether something did or did not happen, and then apply the finding to the applicable law.
 Their proceedings are generally open to the public.
-After a hearing, the Discipline Committee will find a registrant to be incompetent if, in their professional responsibilities, have displayed a lack of knowledge, skill, judgement, or disregard for the welfare of people to the extent that they are unfit.
+After a hearing, the Discipline Committee will find a registrant to be incompetent if, in their professional responsibilities, they have displayed a lack of knowledge, skill, judgement, or disregard for the welfare of people to the extent that they are unfit.

 If the Discipline Committee finds a member guilty of professional misconduct or incompetent, it will do one or more of the following: